yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Seva_Store.rst

    .. attention::

-      This page is not relevant for AM62SIP SK
+      This page is relevant for AM62x SK, AM62x-LP SK and BeaglePlay.

 Overview
 --------